adam-p/yesterday-i-learned/random.md

 1. *Tonne* is the metric one.
 1. [There's a law on the British Columbia books that states if you're a bankrupt drunk who got thrown into jail, the law requires the jailer to bring you a bottle of beer on demand.](http://weirdfascinatingstuff.blogspot.ca/2010/06/weird-laws-from-canada-part-2-always.html)
 1. [Grass grows in Whitehorse Yukon.](https://www.youtube.com/watch?v=qE8ca84UUJw) [It doesn't even look different from Ontario](http://imgur.com/pwNigfK).
 Guy born and raised in Yukon has no difference in accent.
 EH?!
-1. >If John Smith writes a cheque to Jane Doe, she can endorse the cheque on the back and give it to you in payment of a debt.
+1. The recipient of a cheque can sign the back of the cheque and give the cheque to someone else.
+"If John Smith writes a cheque to Jane Doe, she can endorse the cheque on the back and give it to you in payment of a debt.
 You can then endorse the back of the cheque and deposit it into your account.
-This is called *counter-signing* a cheque.
+This is called *counter-signing* a cheque."
 1. To describe a person as single in a politically correct way, use the phrase "Independently owned and operated".
 1. The man who killed Hitler died in the line of duty.
 The same man subsequently took his own life.
 1. [The best place to trade on Craigslist is in fact the bank rather than the police station.](http://www.reddit.com/r/apple/comments/57yge6/_/d8wno9u?context=1000) That allows you to request money to be withdrawn directly from the ATMs, avoiding fake cash as a payment.